technologiestiftung/lab-site/source/projects/grundsicherung/en/index.md

 ---
 layout: project
-description: An analysis of open data on basic income support in Berlin
+description: ODIS explores how to use data visualization to make open data more accessible.
 lang: en
-title: "Understanding basic income support in Berlin through open data"
+title: "Using visualization to make open data accessible"
-subtitle: ODIS explores what kinds of insights we can gather from data made available by the Senate Department for Integration, Labor and Social Affairs
+subtitle: Through a project partnership with the Senate Department for Integration, Labor and Social Affairs, ODIS explores how to use data visualization to make open data more accessible.
 type: dataset
 colorMode: bright
 featuredImage: /projects/grundsicherung/images/featured.jpg